Cumulocity-IoT/cumulocity-microservice-service-request-mgmt/featureRequests/ContextualizedAlarm.md

 #### **2.1.
 Core Concept**

-This feature introduces the concept of a "Data Context" for the Data Explorer.
+This feature introduces the concept of a "Contextualized Alarm" for the Data Explorer.
 A Context is a saved, immutable configuration of the Data Explorer's state that is tied to a specific alarm instance.
-When the device or Cumulocity creates a significant alarm, the user should be able to create an alarm context.
+When the device or Cumulocity creates a significant alarm, the user or a system should be able to create an alarm context.
 This context captures the complete analytical view relevant to that alarm.

 Side note: